Nothing worse than building your Perkins 354 engine.

-- It is common for the flange to bow were it bolts on the oil pump, this will need to be filled flat and a new gasket fitted
+- It is common for the flange to bow where it bolts on the oil pump, this will need to be filled flat and a new gasket fitted

 - Normal oil pump Part No:41314131 Cross over tube Part No: 33261124 67mm long

-- They should be checked for clearance and ensure there is no damage or score marks on the rotor.
+- They should be checked for clearance and ensure there are no damage or score marks on the rotor.
 We recommend to always replace oil pumps.

-- Ensure New O-rings were replace or fitted to the oil pump and the relied valve body
+- Ensure New O-rings were replaced or fitted to the oil pump and the relied valve body

 - Ensure the cross over tube is not worn.
-Note there are 2 cross over TUBES to suit the 2 different oil pumps one is short 43mm, and the other long 67mm.
-Do not mix match these tubes as you can fit the short into the incorrect pump and have no oil pressure at all.
+Note there is 2 cross over TUBES to suit the 2 different oil pumps one is short 43mm and the other long 67mm.
+Do not mix-match these tubes as you can fit the short into the incorrect pump and have no oil pressure at all.

 - Check the relief valve for wear, shiny and dull spots and make sure the valve is not scored.

 - Check the spring and make sure it is not damaged.